 In closing, the score of this particular DVD restoration deserves mention.
 The majority of silent films have no remaining soundtrack notes with regard to what should be played during a screening.
 This is true for By The Law.
 Most restorations go the safe route and commission a solo piano score, or something orchestral from the time period that fits.
 Luckily, the Austrian Film Museum decided something different was needed and went with electronic composer Franz Reisecker, who had previously worked on a score for Eisenstein’s Battleship Potemkin restoration.
 His dissonant and fractured tones work brilliantly alongside Kuleshov’s images.
 “I was fascinated with actress Aleksandra Khokhlova, because of her very particular expressive style, and then with the montage and Kuleshov’s highly artificial visual language,” Reisecker said in an interview.
 “It reminded me of Spaghetti Westerns.
 I went back to Ennio Morricone’s music for Sergio Leone’s films and developed some sounds based on the bell motif.
 Then there is a sequence that almost has the character of a dance track when they find gold…and despite the groove there is a hint of threat in the sound.”

 (EDIT: Most of this was culled from Denise Youngblood’s super book Soviet Cinema in the Silent Era 1918-1935 and also Ana Olenina’s indispensable Khokhlova biography at the Women Film Pioneers Project.
 All praise due to them for their research.
-This was written as a promotional blurb for a library event, not for posterity.
-Looking at it now, I was sloppy citing their work except for a couple of points.
+This was written as a promotional blurb for a library event.
+Looking at it now, I was sloppy citing their work with precision, except for a couple of points.
 I also used Kuleshov’s autobiography. — edited, 2021, jim)